tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-2-short_fields.md

 # gallery_text-2-short_fields.md

-Short text fields are important.
+All short text fields are important.

+The buttons at the bottom of the page should appear (have values) only when appropriate.

 # Guidelines for Short Text Fields